FoundationDB/fdb-kubernetes-operator/docs/manual/upgrades.md

 The first state on the left is the initial state before the operator is doing any work.
 The second state in the middle is the state of the Pod during the [Staging Phase](#staging-phase) and the [Restart Phase](#restart-phase).
-The third and last state is the sta te after the [Recreation of Pods Phase](#recreation-of-pods-phase) where the according Pod was recreated with the new desired image version.
+The third and last state is the state after the [Recreation of Pods Phase](#recreation-of-pods-phase) where the according Pod was recreated with the new desired image version.

 #### Pre Upgrade Check Phase